 Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-In connection with our audit, we did not note any such findings.
+In connection with our audit, we did not note such findings nor did the school or management represent such findings.